rabbitmq/rabbitmq-server/COMMUNITY_SUPPORT.md

 The following groups of users are eligible for community support:

  * Users who regularly contribute to RabbitMQ development (a definition of "contribution" is provided at the end of this document)
- * Users who provide detailed and well researched issue reports, including responsibly disclosed security vulnerabilities
+ * Users who use [the most recent release series](https://www.rabbitmq.com/release-information) and provide detailed and well researched issue reports, including responsibly disclosed security vulnerabilities

+All other users without a [commercial license](https://tanzu.vmware.com/rabbitmq) **are not eligible** for community support.

 ### Exceptions: Reports that Will Always Be Investigated